taniietrinh/Benefits-With-Friends/Benefits-With-Friends_Project-Management.md

 Tuyet-Ngoc Le: My contributions to the project includes participation in writing all of the documents which comprised of the Software Requirements Specification, Software Design, and Software Testing documents.
 However, I did not participate in the coding of the project.
 I was also present for every meeting except for the last one, this was due to the location and time.

-Felipe Ronderos: I contributed to the project by coding all of the components of the website, as well as assisting other group members with documentation.
+Felipe Ronderos: I contributed to the project by coding all of the components of the website, as well as assisting other group members with editing and creating documentation.

 Thanh Trinh: I contributed to the project by participating in writing all of the documents.
 I took part in the Software Requirements Specification, Software Design, and Software Testing documents.
 However, I took no part in the coding of the project.
 I was present for every meeting except for the last one.
 That meeting was late at night and too far from where I lived so I was unable to go.